jonasjohansson/11.igem.se/pages/wiki/project/results-phage-genome-simulation-module.md

 ### Western blot

-{% image "https://2019.igem.org/wiki/images/c/c3/T--Stockholm--results-phage-genome-04.jpeg", "Figure 16.
-ClariOstar measurement of GFP(ex:488-14/em:535-30).
-Cells were grown in a plate-reader for 10 hours, 120 cycles with 5 min intervals, 20 flashes for each cycle.
-Samples 0%-0.4% are replicates.
-AraC3 empty vector was used as negative control.
-Flourescin dye was used as positive control for GFP." %}
+{% image "https://2019.igem.org/wiki/images/c/c3/T--Stockholm--results-phage-genome-04.jpeg", "Figure 17.
+TOP10 bacteria transformed with the Phage genome simulation module were grown for 5 hours in LB-media at 37°C. Samples were collected at 1.
+180 min, 2.
+240 min and 3.
+300 min.
+L= ladder -C= negative control.
+Anti-GAPDH was used as a loading control." %}